 FYI – During the winter months, birders will love the large population of migratory birds that frequent the refuge.

 Note: Don’t forget to bring plenty of water and bug repellent with you as well as sunscreen and a hat as the trails don’t provide much shade.

 Dogs: Dogs must always be on a leash (no longer than six).

 Take Advantage of Free Public Programs and Events

 Throughout any given week, the refuge offers a number of free interesting, valuable, and educational programs including birding and wildlife tours, nature photography, shelling excursions, lecture, and film series.
 There are also more active options that involve hiking and biking.
 Water lovers will enjoy guided kayak, canoe, and stand-up paddleboard excursions.

 There are no guarantees with wildlife, that’s part of the fun, every trip is a treasure hunt.
 But that also means you might see the jewels from a distance.
 Binoculars will go a long way to making your experience more enjoyable.
 There are viewing stations spread throughout the tour and in some places, stationary tourist telescopes are available.

-Get the most out of your visit with the Discover Ding Game App.
-The game is designed to inspire visitors to explore the refuge and become more in tune with their surroundings.
+This unique interactive game is designed to inspire visitors to explore the refuge and become more in tune with their surroundings.
 In addition to a scavenger hunt-style game, you can earn points for virtual pages, see and share photos, and post your own wildlife sightings that GPS enabled so that others can share your encounter with you.
 Also included are fun facts about the flora and fauna, the history of the refuge, an alert giving users a heads up to unique sightings, trail closings and other real-time information.
-Plus, a nifty Resource page that includes information about local services including restaurants hotels rentals etc.
+Plus, a nifty Resource page that includes information about local services including restaurants, hotels rentals etc.